This functionality is in beta and is subject to change. Deployment in production is at your own risk.

 Persistent queues are also useful for Logstash deployments that need large buffers.
 Instead of deploying and managing a message broker, such as Redis, RabbitMQ, or Apache Kafka, to facilitate a buffered publish-subscriber model, you can enable persistent queues to buffer events on disk and remove the message broker.

-In summary, the two benefits of enabling persistent queues are as follows:
+In summary, the benefits of enabling persistent queues are as follows:

 - Absorbs bursts of events without needing an external buffering mechanism like Redis or Apache Kafka.